vishals18/oxford-risk-internship/README.md

 ---

-## 🔍 Key Findings
+## Key Findings

 - The individual with the highest total assets in GBP has a **Risk Tolerance score of 0.555**
 - Higher impulsivity is positively correlated with higher asset value
 - Confidence and risk tolerance are strongly correlated personality traits
-- Currency standardisation was essential due to large variation in values (e.g. JPY vs GBP)
+- Currency standardisation was essential due to a large variation in values (e.g. JPY vs GBP)

 For detailed plots and deeper analysis, please refer to the `insights_report.docx` and visualisation graphs.

 ---

-## 🛠️ Tools Used
+## Tools Used

 - Python 3.11
 - pandas, numpy, plotly, seaborn, matplotlib